 Taking Sick Leave in the First 4 Weeks of Work

 You could take sick days also before have been working for 4 weeks in the company, however, these days will be unpaid by the employer, you need to deal with the health insurance instead.
 Most health insurance providers will pay you a salary in full amount for sick leave.

 Reasons for Sick Leave in Germany

-Behind taking a sick leave in Germany can be different reasons, overall it’s about your physical & mental well beeing, but also the health of your kids.
+Behind taking a sick leave in Germany can be different reasons, overall it’s about your physical & mental well-being, but also the health of your kids.

 There are some distinctions between sick leave in Germany.
-The law categorizes it as a short-term and long-term leave.
+The law categorizes it as short-term and long-term leave.
 Long-term sick leave includes both physical or mental complex illnesses, whereas short-term is more about your physical capacity to work and simple sickness.